Want CNET to notify you of price drops and the latest stories?

 What are invisible braces?

 Invisible braces do the same thing as traditional metal braces and dental braces -- slowly adjust the tooth movement to straighten them and fix bite problems -- except they're clear braces, made of plastic and removable.
-Unlike with lingual braces, you can take clear plastic aligners out to eat and brush your teeth, and you'll never cut the inside of your cheek on a sharp metal bracket like you can on regular braces (something all metal braces-wearers know about too well).
+Unlike with lingual braces, you can take clear plastic aligners out to eat and brush your teeth, and you'll never cut the inside of your cheek on a sharp metal bracket like you can on regular braces (something all metal braces-wearers are familiar with).

 Most direct-to-consumer clear aligners involve a mail-order impression kit.
 You send the impression kit back to the company, where a dentist or orthodontist analyzes it and creates a custom set of clear aligners based on an analysis of your teeth.